 - From previous questionnaires, we know that all families at the time of questioning have internet access with mobile devices.
 However, we know that circumstances can change for families, especially if they have multiple children being home-schooled. - A small number of devices have been made available for children in Years 3 and Year 4 only as per Department for Education guidelines.
 These will be available for families who are having significant difficulties with devices.
 Preference will be given to disadvantaged families and/or vulnerable families who are not in school as well as those families with multiple children attempting to access work at the same time.
 For more information, please contact the school directly by phone or email Jonathan Booth, Deputy Headteacher (jonathan.booth@archbishop.newcastle.sch.uk). - Families who are not accessing work (as evidenced through Tapestry logs) will be contacted directly to ask if the school may assist them in any way.
-See below.
+Please see below.

-- For children in younger year groups than Years 3 and 4 where devices cannot be handed out, specific difficulties will be dealt with in a bespoke manner on a family-by-family basis, working between parents, teachers and the Senior Leadership Team. - Unless there are extensive extenuating circumstances, work will not be available in printed format.
+- For children in younger year groups than Years 3 and 4 where devices cannot be handed out, specific difficulties will be dealt with in a bespoke manner on a family-by-family basis, working between parents, teachers and the Senior Leadership Team. - The school has a number of data-only SIM cards for families who need additional online data.
+These are also available by contacting Jonathan Booth. - Unless there are extensive extenuating circumstances, work will not be available in printed format.
 Exceptions will be made for families who are shielding or otherwise unable to attend school and who do not have online access and are not eligible for devices.
 In such scenarios, alternative ways of sending work in will be negotiated so as to not disadvantage such families in comparison to those accessing Tapestry.

-How will my child be taught remotely in the event of the majority of the class being absent due to Covid?
+How will my child be taught remotely?